Concrete is a hard and durable material but has a boring look. To improve its appearance, you can install vinyl planks over it. So, how to do it?

 Vinyl Back Underlayment

-The best type of vinyl floor to use on concrete is luxury vinyl plank flooring.
-The floor is water-resistant and can support heavy furniture and high foot traffic.
+Use luxury vinyl planks (LVP) for concrete subfloors.
+The LVP are water-resistant and can support heavy furniture and high foot traffic.

 How To Install Vinyl Plank Flooring On Concrete?

 Installing vinyl plank flooring on concrete isn’t hard, but you must prep the surface properly and use the right underlayment.